2026 PDC World Darts Championship: Littler to go back-to-back?

 The format is a straight knockout, with the winner of each tie progressing to the next round.
 The full schedule of the tournament is below:

-All matches at the PDC World Darts Championship will be played in the form of a straight-in, double-out format where the players win a leg by scoring 501.
+All matches at the PDC World Darts Championship will be played in a straight-in, double-out format where the players win a leg by scoring 501.

-The tournament is played with the set format, with a minimum of three sets required to win a match in the first round which increases as the stages progress with the final first to seven.
+The tournament is played with the set format, with three sets required to win a match in the first round, a mark that increases as the stages progress with the final first to seven.

-The sets required per round is outlined below:
+The sets required per round are outlined below:

-The top 32 players in the PDC Order of Merit automatically qualify for the competition and are seeded in the draw, which is formed of four quarters.
+The top 40 players in the PDC Order of Merit automatically qualify for the competition and the top 32 are seeded in the draw, which is formed of four quarters.
+They are followed by the next 40 highest-ranked players on the one-year PDC Pro Tour Order of Merit.

-Humphries, last year’s winner, is the number one seed for the 2025 tournament with 2023 champion Michael Smith seeded as number two.
+Littler, last year’s winner, is the number one seed with 2024 champion Luke Humphries seeded second.

-Rob Cross, Dave Chisnall, Jonny Clayton, Stephen Bunting, Damon Heta and Gerwyn Price complete the top 10 seedings for the 2025 PDC World Darts Championship.
+Jonny Clayton, Danny Noppert, James Wade, Chris Dobey, Gerwyn Price and Gian van Veen complete the top 10 seedings for the 2026 PDC World Darts Championship.

 Here are the last 10 winners of the PDC World Darts Championship: